SS Delphic (1897): History

-In 1897, a slightly smaller version of the Gothic (although at a higher tonnage) was ordered to join the route: the Delphic.
+In 1897, a slightly smaller version of Gothic (although at a higher tonnage) was ordered to join the route, captained by James 'John' Breen who had previously worked as chief officer aboard Gothic which became Delphic.
 Slower, she was intended for the transport of a thousand migrants as well as goods.
-The ship, built by the Harland and Wolff shipyards, was launched on 5 January 1897.
-Upon her delivery in May 1897 to White Star Line it was decided to give Delphic's machinery a run in with several voyages on the Atlantic, as such her maiden voyage began on 17 June between Liverpool and New York, she made two round trips across the Atlantic before entering service on her intended route between London and Wellington on 3 October 1897.
+The ship, built by the Harland & Wolff shipyards, was launched on 5 January 1897.
+Upon her delivery in May 1897 to White Star Line, it was decided to give Delphic's machinery a run in with several voyages on the Atlantic, as such her maiden voyage began on 17 June between Liverpool and New York, she made two round trips across the Atlantic before entering service on her intended route between London and Wellington on 3 October 1897.

 Her career on this new route was uneventful for nearly twenty years, with the exception of the very beginning of the 20th century.
 She was requisitioned on 31 March 1900 to transport 1,200 soldiers from London to Cape Town as part of the Second Boer War, after which she continued her service on the route to New Zealand.
 On 4 April 1901, she was again employed for this purpose, this time from Queenstown.